Breaking-C0de/documentation/docs/Deployment/Setup Chainlink Node.md

 After you add jobs to your node, you can use the node to fulfill requests as a Policy Claim Validation Strategy.

-For this example, you will can APICall contract from [here](https://github.com/Breaking-C0de/contracts/blob/main/contracts/v08/strategies/api/APICall.sol)
+For this example, you can import the `@kizunasafe/kizuna-safe-contracts/contracts/v08/strategies/api/APICall.sol` in your contract, and then you can use it to call any API.
+You might have to override the function if you want custom functionality, as the default implementation expects a bool to be returned from the API.